Falyrion/EasyDiscordBridge/README.md

 <a name="setup"></a>
 # Setup
 To set the plugin and bot up, some simple steps are necessary.

+### Dependencies
+Your server needs to run bukkit or any fork of bukkit (spigot, paper, sponge, etc.) for minecraft 1.17+.

 ### Set up a discord bot
 To use this plugin you need to set up a discord bot.
 The process is very simple: